cisagov/dotgov-home/pages/management/management.md

 Yes.
 In response to [recent incidents](https://www.us-cert.gov/ncas/current-activity/2019/01/10/DNS-Infrastructure-Hijacking-Campaign), authorized gov domain POCs will immediately receive a system-generated email when a changed is made to their DNS in the DotGov Portal.

-The email will alert all POCs of a change made to their DNS information and include instructions on timely mitigation, if such should be necessary.
+The email will alert the POCs that a change was made to their DNS information and include instructions for mitigation should it be necessary.

 #### How quickly will changes to my domain propagate throughout the internet?